 We encourage all families to visit our school for a tour before joining, whether that is before your child’s first day in Nursery or Reception or when transferring to us from another school.

 We liaise with children’s current school/nursery settings to obtain information about children’s achievements and needs.
 Similarly, we will share information with the school, college, or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.
+We will agree with Parents/Carers and pupils which information will be shared as part of this.

 Home visits are undertaken for all pupils starting in our nursery by EYFS staff.
-We visit children starting in our Reception at their nursery setting or complete a home visit if they are not attending a nursery.
+We visit children starting in our Reception at their Nursery setting or complete a home visit if they are not attending a Nursery.
 These visits are for us to meet the children in their own environment and to find out about each child before they start in our school.

 All pupils have a phased start on entry to nursery or/and reception.
 We start with 10 children per class then increase to the full intake over 10 days in reception and over 3 weeks in nursery.

 Where a child is coming to our school with already identified SEND needs, the SENDCo and EYFS lead will arrange a meeting with parents for further details and/or observe the child on an individual basis in their current setting.
 This is so we can plan provision for them and arranged a heightened transition if required.

 - Staff take part in transition meetings to pass on information about the cohort

 - Pupils take part in transition days/sessions to meet their new teacher and see their new classroom